Nithyakalyana Perumal temple: Legend

 According to legend, Vishnu's gatekeepers Jaya and Vijaya are cursed by sages that they would be born as asuras during their next birth.
 They were born on earth as Hiranyaksha and Hiranyakashipu to sage Kashyapa and his wife Diti.
 The demon brothers on account of their powers, take control of the universe.
 The elder brother Hiranyaksha practices penance and obtains a boon from Brahma which makes him invincible by any animal or human.
 Hiranyaksha captures earth, personified as goddess Bhudevi and hides her under the Causal Ocean called Garbhodhaka.
 All the celestial deities and sages went to Vishnu for rescue.
 Since Hiranyaksha did not include the boar in the list of animals that can slay him, Vishnu assumes this form with huge tusks and goes down to the primordial ocean.
 Hiranyaksha obstructs Varaha and the pair having a strong duel.
 Varaha lifts the earth on his tusks, which would go on to be the most common figurine representation of Varaha.
 The two fought each other with their mace, with Varaha emerging victorious after a thousand-year duel.
 Varaha emerges from the Causal Ocean with the earth in his tusks and repositions her in her original spot.
 The earth goddess Bhudevi falls in love with Varaha, whom he is believed to have taken in his lap in this place.
 A number of maidens awaited to marry the divine looking boar Varaha.
 As per the wish of sage Kalava, who wanted Vishnu to marry his 360 daughters.
-Varaha married the 360 daughters one per day during the course of the whole year.
+Lakshmi took those 360 forms and marries Varaha in one form each per day during the course of the whole year.
 Since he is believed to marry maidens daily, he came to be known as Nithyakalyana Perumal (meaning the deity who marries for eternity).

 As per another legend, a king by name Harikesarivarman used to visit the temple every day from Mahabalipuram and wanted to settle at this place.
 Vishnu was pleased by his devotion and appeared as Sthalasayana Perumal at Mahabalipuram – the legend is associated with the Thirukadalmallai temple at Mahabalipuram.